dim-geo/snapper-hanoi/README.md

 The script should work with Python versions as old as 2.4.
 It has been tested with Python 2.6 and 2.7.
 No Python modules are necessary.

-The snapper command line programs should be available.
+The snapper command line program should be available.

 Usage